samsquire/startups/README.md

 * **Profitability** High
 * **Code** High

-# 22. Immigration as Service app
+# 22. Immigration as a Service app

 A startup that helps people immigrate for a fee.